MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

     - Add the WebDriver and ChromeDriver components to run desktop flows created with Selenium IDE.
 To learn more about how to install Selenium IDE, go to [Selenium IDE](#install-selenium-ide-optional).

     - Install the required files for UI automation in Java applets.
+Before installing, close all Java-related processes.

     During installation, you can also change the default options if you don't want to send usage data to Microsoft.
 To do so, uncheck **Optional data collection**.
 To find more information about data collection, go to [Data collection in Power Automate](diagnostic-data.md).